GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-02-16-exception-handling-test-questions-review.md

 In my [book with exercises](https://www.amazon.com/Oracle-Certified-Professional-Developer-Practice-ebook/dp/B08VRSQ3TW/ref=sr_1_1) I tested myself with 40 questions I found in chapter 4 (questions 7-46) about exception handling.
 Of those 40 questions, I answered 22 correct which gives me a score of 55%.
 I need 68% and therefore I would need at least 5 more correct answers.
 I reviewed my result as follows:

 - Of the 24 questions that included sample code, I only got 10 correct.
-Of the 16 questions without code samples, I got 12 correct.
+- Of the 16 questions without code samples, I got 12 correct.
 The theoretical part is easier for me.

+### In detail
 Multiple times I had problems identifying hierarchical relations between classes as the key to the right answer.
 Examples:
 - When a catch statement has two or more exception types in it, code will not compile if one is a subclass of the other
 - If two custom exception classes are created, one a subclass of the other, and the subclass creates a constructor using super but with another type of argument than the parent, compilation fails.